 Friday Night Death Slot: It never aired on Friday nights, but during much of its later seasons, Fox would air it at 7 PM/6c on Sundays, which is the slot infamous for being preempted by NFL football (see also Futurama).

-Keep Circulating the Tapes: The DVDs only go up to season six, though the prospect of a DVD release is unnecessary as the series is easily and legally obtainable through the iTunes store, Netflix in America used to air the entire series (including the four leftover episodes), and Adult Swim has been airing all of the episodes (including the missing four from FOX) since the show was in its final seasons.
+Keep Circulating the Tapes: The DVDs only go up to Season 6, though the prospect of a DVD release is unnecessary as the series is easily and legally obtainable through the iTunes store.
+Netflix used to air the entire series (including the four leftover episodes), and [adult swim] has been airing all of the episodes (including the missing four from FOX) since the show was in its final seasons.
 However, in 2014, Olive Films picked up the rights to the DVD releases and began releasing the remaining seasons two at a time.